 - Fixed and mobile construction plant and equipment shall be located to maximise separation distance from nearest noise and vibration sensitive and residential receivers. - Construction plant shall be orientated away from nearest receivers where possible. - Where practical, simultaneous operation of dominant noise generating plant shall be managed to reduce noise impacts, such as operating at different times or increasing the distance between the plant. - Where possible and in compliance with occupational safety and health standards, reversing beepers on trucks would be replaced with low pitch non-tonal beepers (quackers).
-Alternatives to reversing beepers include the use of spotters and designing the site to reduce the need for reversing may assist in minimising the use of reversing beepers. - Ensure that all works comply with the ICNG standard daytime period's start and finish times. - Where feasible and practicable, surrounding residences shall be notified of potential construction works at least 2 weeks prior to the commencement of works. - Construction noise and vibration management practices are to be provided to all staff and contractors and be included during site inductions and daily tool-box talks.
+Alternatives to reversing beepers include the use of spotters and designing the site to reduce the need for reversing may assist in minimising the use of reversing beepers. - Where feasible and practicable, surrounding residences shall be notified of potential construction works at least 2 weeks prior to the commencement of works. - Construction noise and vibration management practices are to be provided to all staff and contractors and be included during site inductions and daily tool-box talks.
 The tool-box talks should include as a minimum, the permitted hours of construction work, work site locations, site ingress/egress and the required noise management measures for each construction phase.